sherxon/microservice-architecture/README.md

 [API GateWay]() => Zuul by Netflix
 [Service Registry]() => Eureka by Netflix
 [Sample Spring Boot Application]()

+  If you are not familiar with micro service architecture pattern, I recommend reading [Microservice Architecture](http://microservices.io/patterns/microservices.html)
+  first by Chris Richardson.

 ### General Overview

 All micro services are spring boot applications with dependencies managed by maven.
 Each Service has bootstrap.yml file which stores minimum required configuration for each service.

-I have added all above mentioned micro services into one parent project just to make it easy to manage in one place.
+I have added all above mentioned micro services into one parent project just to make it easy to manage in one place
-As it is just a POC project, it does not have much business logic abd heavy requirements.
+as it is just a POC project, without much business logic abd heavy requirements.
 You can still run each micro service independently.

+This is [Config First Bootstrap](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html#config-first-bootstrap), so you should run Config Server first and Eureka Server second then Api Gateway and other micro services.
+You may see runtime exceptions thrown by Config Server when you run it until Eureka Server runs and Config server register itself.

 #### General Hints
-* Use `.yml` files instead of `.properties`, so you can write more than one profile configurations with `---` between them in one yml file and of course shorter code.
+* Use `.yml` files instead of `.properties`, so you can write more than one profile configurations for each service with `---` between them in one yml file and of course shorter code.
-* Keep all your source code always in certain package, not in source root.
+* Keep all your source code always in certain package, not in source root to make it scanable by Spring DI

 ### Config Server OverView

 **Config Server** is used to store configurations of all micro services in one centralized place.
 You can keep and change
 configuration of any micro service such as database credentials and network location in externalized place and restart the service to pull new configuration.

 To implement externalized configuration pattern I used spring cloud config server and spring cloud config clients.
 To make any spring boot application a config server you can just add one maven starter dependency and `@EnableEurekaServer` on configuration class.
 Spring cloud config server serves clients over rest api.
-Clients need to add spring-cloud-config-client dependency and config server or eureka server ( if you want config server to be discovered by eureka) location.
+Clients need to add spring-cloud-config-client dependency and config server or eureka server ( if you want config server to be discovered by eureka) location in bootstrap.yml

 Once we run our config server at default 8888 port, we can get all configs using following rules in json format.